 Eager to explore the world?
 So am I!
 I started going on a bunch of virtual tours of famous places and loved them so much that I thought I’d share my favorites with you.
-Here are the 15 BEST virtual tours of historic sites I found from around the world.
+Here are the 15 BEST virtual tours of historic sites around the world.
+ALL are interactive 360 videos or photos.
 These top tourist destinations will wow you!

-Now, if you don’t see a virtual tour of the famous place you’re looking for, continue to the Summary and Resources section at the bottom.
-There you’ll find links to sites with more virtual tours of other amazing tourist destinations.
+Now, if you don’t see the historic site virtual tour you’re looking for, continue to the Summary and Resources section at the bottom.
+There you’ll find links to more virtual tours of historic sites and other amazing tourist destinations.

 Or, go ahead and plan your next trip.
 (Or a few … I have!)